Highlights

 Accessible description of Chart 1.5: Real GDP growth

-Inflationary pressures in the Canadian economy have begun to ease but consumer price inflation remains above the Bank of Canada’s 2% target rate, prompting the Bank to maintain its key policy interest rate, the target for the overnight rate, at 5.00% since July 2023.
-This follows increases in the key policy interest rate of 75 basis points over the first half of 2023 and 400 basis points over the course of 2022.
+Inflationary pressures in the Canadian economy continue to ease but consumer price inflation remains above the Bank of Canada’s 2% target rate, prompting the Bank to maintain its key policy interest rate at 5.00% since July 2023.
 The Bank of Canada currently projects inflation to return near the 2% target rate in 2025.

 Table 1.6